Legislature(2021 - 2022)GRUENBERG 120

 population is eligible for services at Joint Base Elmendorf-

 Richardson (JBER) Hospital.
-In other states the specialists in
+In other states the specialists

-they have the experience, expertise, and scope of practice to do
+forms even though they have the experience, expertise, and scope

-schedule an appointment with a physician; the least that can be
+with a physician; the least that can be done for veterans who

-done for veterans who gave up their mobility for the freedom of
+gave up their mobility for the freedom of Americans is to make

-Americans is to make it easier for them to get the [disability]
+it easier for them to get the [disability] parking placard.

-MS. ALFONSI stated that SB 47 is simple, but profound.
+MS. ALFONSI stated that SB 47 is simple but profound.
 She said

 the only thing legislators are voting on is whether physical